 What are your fees?

-My fees are £50 for a 50 minute counselling / psychotherapy session for self-funded referrals payable by cash or debit/credit card.
+My fees are £50 for a 50 minute therapy session for self-funded referrals payable by cash or debit/credit card.

 Will my private health/medical insurance cover sessions with you?